woerndlit/blog_woerndli/input/posts/pmpc-pmp-decrypter.md

 While the reported issue is certainly a design flaw, the impact on a properly configured and secured PatchMyPC environment is rather limited.
 The above information might help you to adjust your environment if credentials are used.

+Under all circumstances, make sure to properly secure and monitor the systems involved with PatchMyPC Publisher service.